Our theme this half term is all about Spain!

 It is important to read a variety of texts with your child; this can be anything from their school reading books and newspapers, to advertising leaflets.
 This will help your child to extend their vocabulary and their understanding of different text types, which will in turn help to improve their writing.
 It is expected that your child regularly practises how to confidently read, spell and form sentences with the following common exception words.
 Your child will be tested on these words throughout the half term and their progress will be recorded in their reading diaries.

-Please ensure that you regularly practice and test your child with their times tables so that they can earn their math badges.
-Don’t forget to get your children to log into Sum Dog and complete the various challenges.
+Please ensure that you regularly practise and test your child with their times tables so that they can earn their maths badges.

 Wednesday – Numeracy (to be submitted by Friday).

 Friday – Comprehension (to be submitted by Monday).

 Our theme this half term is Spain.
 We will be learning all about Spanish traditions and festivals; their customs, discovering their location on a map and exploring the daily lives of a typical Spanish child.